-During 2018, none of the members of the compensation committee served at any time as an officer or employee of CME Group or received any compensation from us other than in the capacity as a member of the board or a committee.
-Except as described below regarding Mr. Shepard, none of the members of the compensation committee has any relationship with us other than service as a director or member of one of our exchanges.
-Mr. Shepard owns a minority interest in one of our clearing firms, which made net payments to us of approximately \$147 million, and he owns a trading firm that made indirect payments to us through its clearing firm in excess of \$120,000 in connection with trading activity conducted on our exchanges in 2018.
-Such fees are consistent with those prevailing at the time for corresponding activity by other similarly situated unrelated third parties.
+During 2019, none of the members of the compensation committee had served at any time as an officer or employee of CME Group or received any compensation from us other than in the capacity as a member of the board or a committee.
+None of the members of the compensation committee has any relationship with us other than service as a director or member of one of our exchanges, except for Mr. Carey who paid fees indirectly to us relating to trading activity in excess of \$120,000 during 2019.
 No interlocking relationship exists between the members of our board or the compensation committee and the board of directors or compensation committee of any other company.